CLARIAH/wp6-missieven/README.md

     The earlier corrections by Sophie have not been re-applied, but the conversion has been improved so that they are not needed anymore.
-*   2022-04-11 Additional volumes: Volume 14, bands (i) and (ii) are in the process of being converted from textual pdf to Text-Fabric.
+*   2022-04-11 Additional volumes: Volume 14, bands (i) and (ii) are in the process of being converted from textual PDF to Text-Fabric.
 Most structure has been recognized, but no TF has been generated yet.

 [older ...](docs/history.md)